b12-archive/doxie-core/Readme.md

 The output object is processed by *doxie* to produce side-effects – and passed unchanged as input to the subsequent plugin.

+You’ll probably find yourself returning an object similar to the input object, changing just a couple of properties.
+Don’t be tempted to change the object though.
+This is the only single copy of the data, and access to it might still be needed by other plugins.
+Always return a new object.
+You can use [`Object.freeze`][] to protect yourself from other plugins mutating your object.

 * **`chunks`**
   <sup>{Object[]}</sup>
   The array of `chunks`.
 See the input `chunks` property for more info.